StevePro7/CandyKidSMS_New2/README_bak.md

 Once I have music with boss screen don't forget to resume music on Dead screen like Play Integrate every 5th and 10th level boss screen - test Beat screen on 100 level boss

+Large boss
+minX	3	maxX	10
+minY	3	maxY	 9

+Small boss
+minX	2	maxX	11
+minY	2	maxY	10

+Home spots
+Large + Small
+Pro		10, 9
+Adi		 3, 9
+Suz		10, 3

 29/03/2020
 TODO
 Boss battles
-Dead	go back to fight_screen	just like ready_screen Cont	go back to fight screen just like ready_screen i.e.	cannot advance until beaten boss
+Dead	go back to fight_screen	just like ready_screen Cont	go back to fight screen just like ready_screen i.e.	cannot advance until beaten boss10
 Pass	this is the only screen in which you can advance level Pass	every 5th and 10th round goto Prep screen for boss